 We welcome applications from applicants with a proven academic record – usually at least a good 2-1 in an undergraduate degree in classics, ancient history or a related area.
-MPhil and PhD candidates are usually expected to have completed (or be undertaking) a Masters degree in a relevant subject.
+MPhil and PhD candidates are usually expected to have completed with merit (or be undertaking) a Masters degree in a relevant subject.

 We offer expertise across a wide range of research interests, including Greek and Latin literature, Greek and Roman history, material culture (art, epigraphy and numismatics), the cultures of the Second Sophistic and Late Antiquity, Greco-Arabic studies, the history of medicine, and the reception of Classical cultures in the Renaissance.
 Please see our research specialisms.

 We have a lively community of postgraduate students studying for research degrees (MA, MPhil and PhD) or taking taught Master's courses.